 Importing lets you automatically add a personal dictionary.
 To import, first select the dictionary in question from the left-hand panel (create one if necessary).
 Then, on Windows, select File from the menu bar, then Import.
 On a Mac, click Import in the menu to the right of the resource name.
 Antidote will then ask for the location of the dictionary to import.

 - Imported personal dictionaries are in TEXT format and encoded in UTF-8.

 - The command Show in Finder in the menu (Mac) or Show in Explorer in the File menu (Windows) will indicate the location of the file containing the dictionary.

 A window will display information on the import result.
 This will include the number of words added, modified or rejected.

 - If any words are rejected while importing a personal dictionary, you can save a list of these words in order to modify them later, then import them again.

-- Antidote may detect missing information upon import.
+- Antidote may detect missing information upon import and may correct this automatically.
 If this happens, a warning triangle () will appear.
 Check the accuracy of the information inferred by Antidote, then click Accept inflection.

 Thanks to the import process, you can also import a document that Antidote had previously exported, allowing you to easily merge two personal dictionaries, for example.